How to Make a Discord Bot in 2023

 The guide above includes step-by-step instructions and screenshots for getting DSharpPlus added to your project through the NuGet Package Manager, and it even includes some basic code you can use to get a basic bot up and running quickly (to make sure your setup is correct).

-Discord Bot Adding Nuget Package
+Discord Bot Adding NuGet Package

 Once DSharpPlus is configured, you’re ready to start coding!